pierrea/airplay_button_flutter/README.md

 ## Usage

 Simply use the `AirplayButton` widget in your code to display the button.
-You can pass it a custom size and colors.
+You can pass it a custom size and colors—parameters are all optional.

 ```dart
 AirplayButton(